Universal solvability of group equations: Applications and open questions

-There are a few special cases, when the condition of \autoref{thm:main-result} is always satisfied: \begin{enumerate} \item When the presentation complex itself has trivial second homology, the theorem reduces to the classical result of Gerstenhaber-Rothaus.
-This can only occur if there are at most as many equations as unknowns.
+There are a few special cases, when the condition of \autoref{thm:main-result} is always satisfied: \begin{enumerate} \item When the presentation complex itself has trivial second homology, the theorem reduces to the classical result of Gerstenhaber--Rothaus.
+This can only occur if there are at most as many equations as variables.

 \item When the presentation complex is aspherical.
-A large class of group presentations satisfying this condition arises from small cancellation theory.
-In this case the number of equations can be larger than the number of unknowns, or even infinite (the theorem adapts to the infinite case without modifications), which is counter intuitive at first sight.
+One large class of examples where this happens are the presentation complexes of torsion-free small cancellation groups, see for example \cite{huebschmann}.
+In this case the number of equations can be larger than the number of variables, or even infinite (the theorem adapts to the infinite case without modifications), which is counter intuitive at first sight.
 This should lead to some interesting examples.

 \item When there is a single (non-trivial) equation $w$, i.e.\ when $\Gamma$ is a one-relator group.
 If $\Gamma$ is torsion-free, the presentation complex is aspherical.
-If $\Gamma$ has torsion, it follows $\varepsilon(w)=z^r$ for some $z\in\mathbb{F}_n$ not a proper power, and we let $\Gamma'=\langle x_1,\dots,x_2\mid z\rangle$ be the torsion-free one-relator quotient.
+If $\Gamma$ has torsion, it follows $\varepsilon(w)=z^r$ for some $z\in\mathbb{F}_n$ not a proper power, and we let $\Gamma'=\langle x_1,\dots,x_n\mid z\rangle$ be the torsion-free one-relator quotient.
 Then, the covering of the presentation complex corresponding to the subgroup $\pi=\mathrm{ker}(\Gamma\to\Gamma')$ has trivial second homology.
 Indeed, the second differential in the cellular chain complex of this covering differs only by a factor of $r$ from the differential in the chain complex of the universal covering of the presentation complex of $\Gamma'$.

-\item Another example where the presentation complex is aspherical is when $k=n-1$ and the first $\ell^2$-Betti number of the group $\Gamma$ vanishes.
+\item Another example where the presentation complex is aspherical is when $k=n-1$ and the first $\ell^2$--Betti number of the group $\Gamma$ vanishes.
 In this case the second homology of the universal covering of the presentation complex embeds into the second $\ell^2$-homology, which vanishes due to vanishing of the Euler characteristic, see \cite{berhil}. \end{enumerate}